Rep. Alcee Hastings, civil rights lawyer and judge elected to 15 terms in Congress, dies at 84

 While in Congress, Rep. Hastings drew scrutiny for his spending habits, including the use of taxpayer money on trips abroad.
 In 2012, the nonpartisan watchdog group Citizens for Responsibility and Ethics in Washington reported that he had paid Patricia Williams, often described as his longtime girlfriend, more than $600,000 from 2007 to 2010 to work as deputy district director of his congressional office.
 He insisted that she was not “family” and declined to say whether they were in a relationship.

-A House ethics investigation into whether he had an improper relationship with Hastings was dropped last year, following the disclosure that they had been married since 2019.
+A House ethics investigation into whether he had an improper relationship with Williams was dropped last year, following the disclosure that they had been married since 2019.

-Rep. Hastings was divorced at least twice and had three children.
+He Hastings was divorced at least twice and had three children.
 A complete list of survivors was not immediately available.

-He said he felt some vindication when, in 1997, a Justice Department investigation found that an FBI agent falsely testified about a piece of evidence during the judicial inquiry that led to Rep. Hastings’s impeachment.
+Rep. Hastings said he felt some vindication when, in 1997, a Justice Department investigation found that an FBI agent falsely testified about a piece of evidence during the judicial inquiry that led to his impeachment.
 Memories of the episode still stung when, on Dec.
 19, 1998, he voted against impeaching Clinton.

 “I have more reason than anybody here to be bitter,” he told The Post after the vote, adding, “This is not a place in history I chose or relish being in.”
 Still, he said, he was optimistic about Clinton’s political future, considering the way his own had worked out.